 While faster speeds are always a welcome development for end-users, the business landscape is where 5G is anticipated to have the most impact.
 In fact, an Oracle-commissioned survey of 265 business leaders and IT executives across 11 countries reveals that many enterprises are well aware of the possible opportunities that 5G connectivity can create.
 More than 80% of the respondents say that it can significantly improve many aspects of business operations, and more than 82% believe that it can pave the way for launching new products and services.

 So, even while 5G is still currently in trial deployments, it’s best to learn more about the technology, and discover how you can leverage its capabilities for your company.
 Here are some of the potential ways in which 5G can positively impact your business:

 Promotes faster, more efficient systems

-Therefore, having access to high-speed connection means tasks are accomplished more quickly and accurately.
-Such efficiency will ultimately result in increased employee productivity, reduced operational costs and a more streamlined working environment.
+Therefore, having access to high-speed connections means tasks are accomplished more quickly and accurately.
+Such efficiency will ultimately result in increased employee productivity, reduced operational costs, and a more streamlined working environment.

 Enhances customer experience

 Customers are among those who stand to benefit immensely from the advent of 5G wireless.
 The faster speeds will allow you to communicate with customers when and where necessary, and on a more personalised level.
 Face-to-face and real-time interactions with clients, which are difficult to carry out with an unreliable connection, are easily achievable with 5G technology.